Editing

 ProfilesAddress Assembly Script

-• How do you prepare for the editing process?
+• How do you prepare the editing?

 • How do you approach the rewriting process in the editing room?

-• Can you provide some examples?
+• Can you give us some examples?

 • What role does music play in your filmmaking practice?